Home Invasion and Aggravated Home Invasion

 Home invasion can be committed in two primary ways:

-1. While Armed: This involves a person entering a home with one or more persons with an intent to
+1. While Armed: This involves a person entering a home with one or more persons with the intent to

 And they had with them a firearm, imitation firearm, offensive weapon, explosive, or imitation explosive